MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Start in a corner, unless the player takes that corner.

-+ Place in another corner after the .
++ Take the center if it is available.

-+ Place a in another corner (player will have no choice but to stop you from winning).
++ Place in another corner (player will have no choice but to stop you from winning).

 + Check for program winning conditions first.